 Before he could ask, an intense pain erupted inside the Tails’ mind.
 He screamed out and dropped to his knees as he clutched his head with both hands, thrashing about in an attempt to relieve his suffering.
 “What… What do… you…?
 What are you talking about!?” he said, gritting his teeth in agony.

 The figure dropped his hand.
-Instantly, Tails felt the pain stop, as if his head was released from a tight vise.
+Instantly, Tails felt the pain stop, as if his head was released from a tight vice.
 “Below you.
-Look into it and tell me what you see,” the shadowy instructed.
+Look into it and tell me what you see,” the shadow instructed.

 Still on his knees, the fox looked down and saw a reflection of himself, with eyes closed and body still.
 Tails felt the hairs on his neck stand up as his doppelganger started to open its eyes.
 The right eye was his usual electric blue, but with silver and gold flecks dancing around the iris.
 The iris of the left eye however was a harsh, light green, the pupil a slit instead of a round shape.
 The eye stared back at Tails with malice.
 “What is this?” he questioned, feeling an unnatural tingle going down his spine.

-“Something that you should know and that you should have realized,” the voice said cryptically.
+“Something that you should have known and that you should have realized,” the voice said cryptically.
 “What you might be feeling now is the realization that the worst thing imaginable has happened.”

-“What has?”
+“What’s happened?”
 Tails asked, looking back at the hooded person and his patience nearing its breaking point.
-“Tell me, WHAT HAS?!”
+“Tell me, WHAT’S HAPPENED?!”
 As he shouted, the white space around him started to disintegrate, leaving behind nothing but darkness.

 As the degradation inched closer and closer to the two, the wraith-like being brought up a gloved digit to its lips and motioned the warrior to be silent.
 “The worst has happened,” he repeated.

 “It started moving.”